Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-In isolated quantum systems, the quantum Mpemba effect (QME) manifests as a remarkable phenomenon~\cite{EA_probe,NRP2025,QME_symm_presp_2025}: subsystems with greater initial symmetry breaking restore symmetry faster under a symmetry-preserving Hamiltonian.
-This effect has been predicted across diverse quantum systems, particularly within the quasiparticle framework~\cite{Integrable_PRL,quasiparticle,integrable_arxiv} for integrable systems that include one-dimensional~\cite{XY_chain,XX_chain,mixed_states_dephase_prb,z2_XY_chain_2024,Heisenberg_chain,Rule54} and two-dimensional models~\cite{2d_free_fermion,optical_pra}.
-Beyond these, the QME has been explored in chaotic systems using random and dual-unitary circuits~\cite{Translation_symmetry_random_2025,dual_unitary_circuits_PRXQ}, revealing that its emergence depends on the initial state~\cite{random_circuits_2024,random_circuits_2025}.
-Furthermore, the QME has been found in non-ergodic contexts, such as many-body localized (MBL) systems~\cite{QME_MBL}.
-These theoretical studies highlight the potential generality of QME and suggest that it depends on initial state selection and system properties, such as integrability or ergodicity.
-The QME has been recently demonstrated in trapped-ion systems under tilted ferromagnetic initial states, exhibiting robustness against environmental decoherence~\cite{QME_trapped_ion}.
-Nevertheless, a comprehensive experimental investigation of the QME—tuning interaction regimes from near-integrable to thermalizing, spanning ergodic to ergodicity-breaking dynamics, and encompassing both ferromagnetic and Néel initial states—remains an open challenge.
+Although isolated quantum systems undergo unitary evolution, a local subsystem can experience the remainder of the system as an effective bath.
+In thermalizing regimes, the subsystem relaxes toward a statistical ensemble that respects the symmetry of the Hamiltonian, whereas integrable limits instead approach generalized Gibbs ensembles.
+In this context, the quantum Mpemba effect (QME) manifests as a striking phenomenon~\cite{EA_probe,NRP2025,QME_symm_presp_2025}: subsystems with greater initial symmetry breaking---the quantum analogue of hotter water in the classical Mpemba effect---restore the symmetry faster.
+This counterintuitive dynamics has been predicted across diverse quantum systems, particularly within the quasiparticle framework~\cite{Integrable_PRL,quasiparticle,integrable_arxiv} for integrable systems that include one-dimensional~\cite{XY_chain,XX_chain,mixed_states_dephase_prb,z2_XY_chain_2024,Heisenberg_chain,Rule54} and two-dimensional models~\cite{2d_free_fermion,optical_pra}.
+Beyond these, the QME has been theoretically explored in chaotic or many-body localized (MBL) systems~\cite{random_circuits_2024,random_circuits_2025,QME_MBL,Translation_symmetry_random_2025,dual_unitary_circuits_PRXQ}, further revealing that its emergence depends on the initial state and ergodicity of systems.
+Experimental demonstrations, such as in trapped-ion systems with tilted ferromagnetic initial states~\cite{QME_trapped_ion}, confirm QME robustness against decoherence.
+These pioneering studies indicate the potential generality and resilience of QME.
+Nevertheless, a comprehensive experimental investigation that systematically explores how factors such as interaction range, on-site potential and initial-state choice govern the QME remains an open challenge.